nasim-alamdari/RealTime-Personalized-NoiseReduction/README.md

 2. To run the iOS version of the Personalized Noise Reduction app, it is necessary to have Tensorflow C++ API to run voice activity detection (VAD).
 The Tensorflow API can be downloaded or cloned from following link: https://www.tensorflow.org/install/

 ## Licence and Citation
-The code is licensed under MIT license.
+The codes are licensed under MIT license.

-For any utilization of the content of this repository, the following papers is expected to be cited by the user:
+For any utilization of the code content of this repository, the following paper needs to be cited by the user:
-1. N. Alamdari, S. Yaraganalu, and N. Kehtarnavaz, "A real-time personalized adaptive noise reduction smartphone app for realistic audio environments," Proceedings of IEEE Signal Processing in Medicine and Biology Symposium (SPMB), Philadelphia, PA, Dec 2018.
+N. Alamdari, S. Yaraganalu, and N. Kehtarnavaz, "A real-time personalized adaptive noise reduction smartphone app for realistic audio environments," Proceedings of IEEE Signal Processing in Medicine and Biology Symposium (SPMB), Philadelphia, PA, Dec 2018.
-2. N. Alamdari, and N. Kehtarnavaz, “A Real-Time Smartphone App for Unsupervised Noise Classification in Realistic Audio Environments,” Proceedings of IEEE International Conference on Consumer Electronics, Las Vegas, NV, Jan 2019.